 Mark has led on the development of a number of courses since joining the university notably the BA (Hons) Youth and Community Work, the BA (Hons) Youth Justice and the BA (Hons) Applied Health & Social Science.

 Marks teaching interests include youth and community work, service design and development, informal and non-formal learning, informal, social and political education.
 Mark also contributes to teaching in children's rights, team work and leadership and skills for practice with young people and communities.

-Mark is a member of the Institute of Health and Society's Quality Committee and has served on the Institutes Learning and Teaching Committee.
+Mark is a member of the School of Allied Health's Quality Committee and has served on the School's Learning and Teaching Committee.